a327ex/emoji-merge/README.md

 player_attack_frames = animation_frames(player_spritesheet, 32, 32, {{1, 3}, {2, 3}, {3, 3}, {4, 3}})
 ```

 You provide it a spritesheet, the size of each sprite, and then where in the spritesheet each animation is and it will go through it as you'd expect it to.
-If the animation only has a single animation on a single row, then you can omit the last argument.
+If the spritesheet only has a single animation on a single row, then you can omit the last argument.

 Animation logic handles the logical aspect of an animation, which looks like this: